Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Implementation and Evaluation

-Now we compare MCTS-Depth with both MCTS-Size and {\tket} on the benchmark set in terms of the total depth overhead.
-As the initial mappings used by \tket\ are not directly available, we adopt the naive mapping as the initial mapping for all three algorithms.
-It is surprise that on IBM Q20 the initial mappings selected by \tket\ are, in average, not better than the naive mappings (238,170 vs. 237,471 added CNOTs and 238,051 vs. 236,312 added depths).
-As can be seen from Table~\ref{tab:depth_benchmark}, MCTS-Depth is able to improve the depth performance steadily for both tested AGs when compared to MCTS-Size, which confirms the utility of our modifications in Sec.~\ref{sec:MCTS-Depth}.
-We note that the improvements of Alg.~X against Alg.~Y in Table~\ref{tab:depth_benchmark} are calculated as $(n_{Y}-n_X)/n_Y$ with $n_Y$ ($n_X$, resp.) being either the sum of the added CNOTs or the sum of the added depths by Alg.~Y (Alg.~X, resp.).
-When compared with \tket, for IBM Q20, both MCTS-Size and MCTS-Depth have a great advantage, with about 75\% and 84\% improvement; for Grid 5$\times 4$, however, their advantages are not so remarkable.
-The main reason is perhaps due to the fact that IBM Q20 supports more qubit connections (and has a smaller diameter) than Grid 5$\times 4$, which enables the MCTS-based algorithms to find a good solution without going much deeper for IBM Q20.
+When compared with \tket, for IBM Q20, both MCTS-Size and MCTS-Depth have a great advantage, with about 75\% and 84\% improvement; for Grid $4\times 5$, however, their advantages are not so remarkable.
+The main reason is perhaps due to the fact that IBM Q20 supports more qubit connections (and has a smaller diameter) than Grid $4\times 5$, which enables the MCTS-based algorithms to find a good solution without going much deeper for IBM Q20.
 Another reason may be that \tket\ performs really well on grid-like AGs.